Substate/Substate/README.md

 ## 🗄 Stores

-To bootstrap the program, pass in your root state and a list of services to the `store` view modifier.
+Bootstrap your program by passing in your root state and a list of services to the `store` view modifier.

 ```swift
 struct CounterApp: App {